James Jarvis (illustrator)

 James Jarvis (born London, 1970) is a British illustrator and toy designer, a pioneer of the soft vinyl designer toy revolution.

-Beginning as a designer for the fashion company Silas, Jarvis now creates characters at his own company, Amos Toys, each character with its own personality and background world.
+Jarvis began his career as a designer for the fashion company Silas.
+He created characters at his own company, Amos Toys, each character with its own personality and background world.
+He now works as a freelance illustrator.

 Education

 Jarvis was educated at Dulwich College, London.
 After a foundation course at Chelsea College of Arts he went on to study illustration at the University of Brighton (1990–1993) and took a master's degree in illustration at the Royal College of Art (1993–1995).